A disciple once asked his guru, “Why do we pray after completing our meditation?”

-The greater effort you put in following the instructions above, the more you’ll gain from meditation.
+The greater the effort you put into following the instructions above, the more you’ll gain from meditation.
 If you sit down to meditate and start to analyze or pursue your thoughts, you will not progress in gaining mental stability and calmness.
 The four primary hurdles of restlessness, laziness, thoughts and images will continue to bother such a meditator.
-In the past, I’ve written on the four hurdles of meditation.
+In the past, I’ve written about the four hurdles of meditation.
 You can use the search feature on this blog for more.

 Art of Meditation